computation-structures/asim/EDX.md

 second 32-bit word, and so on.
 Your test code can include as many `.mverify` directives as needed.

-* the test code should use a `HLT #0xFFFF` instruction to terminate execution.
+* the test code should use a `HLT` instruction to terminate execution.
 When executed, this instruction requests ASim to verify the contents of the locations specified by `.mverify` directives.
 ASim will report any discrepencies to the student.
 If all the